CANFLUX/pipeline-documentation/12_Create_Database_From_Raw_Data_Inspect_Outputs.md

-## Create Database from Raw Data and Inspect Outputs
+## 12. &nbsp; Create Database from Raw Data and Inspect Outputs

 **If you followed the quick-start database creation in section 11, you should skip this section, unless you have more raw data with a different format to convert.**